8.2-kiloyear event: Asia

-Southeast Asia

-Evidence from the Gulf of Thailand reveals that a sea level drop occurred concordantly with the 8.2 kiloyear event.
+Evidence from the Gulf of Thailand reveals a sea level drop concordant with the event.
 Also detectable from palynological and sedimentological records is an increase in runoff.
-Rainfall in the Indo-Pacific Warm Pool (IPWP) decreased for about 200 years, though this hydroclimatic response lagged the North Atlantic cooling by about 100 years.
+Rainfall in the Indo-Pacific Warm Pool decreased for about 200 years, though this hydroclimatic response lagged the North Atlantic cooling by about 100 years.

 North America

-In Greenland, the 8.2 kiloyear event is associated with a large negative spike in ice core δ^{18}O values.
-Elk Lake in Minnesota shifted from being well stratified to well mixed, and the area around it went from boreal forest to open prairie savanna.
+In Greenland, the event is associated with a large negative spike in ice core δ^{18}O values.
+Elk Lake in Minnesota shifted from being well stratified to well mixed, and the area around it went from boreal forest to open prairie.
 The waters off Cape Hatteras experienced a major increase in salinity.
 Bat guano δ^{13}C and δD values in the Grand Canyon declined.
 Southwestern Mexico became significantly drier, evidenced by the interruption of stalagmite growth.
 In the Gulf of Mexico, bay-head deltas back stepped as sea levels rose.
 Mustang Island was breached and ceased to be an effective salinity barrier.
 Gulf of Mexico δ^{18}O_{seawater} values dropped by 0.8%.

 South America

-In the Western Cordillera of Colombia, the 8.2 kiloyear event coincides with a major dry event.
-The South American Summer Monsoon (SASM) drastically intensified during the 8.2 kiloyear event as revealed by sediment records from Juréia Paleolagoon.
+In the western cordillera of Colombia, the event coincides with a major dry event.
+The South American Summer Monsoon drastically intensified as revealed by sediment records from Juréia paleolagoon.